 • The ability to manage personal wellbeing in a challenging work environment.

 There is a requirement to work variable shift pattern which may include evenings and weekends.
-You will have a full driving licence and access to your own transport and be willing to travel throughout Inverclyde.
+You will have a full driving licence and access to your own transport and be willing to travel throughout Inverclyde, business insurance would be required.

 What you will be doing

-Promoting effective partnership working and developing strong links with professionals from external agencies and the community are essential to maximise the support available for children and young people.
+Promoting effective partnership working and developing strong links with professionals from external agencies and the community are essential to maximise the support available for women.
 Promoting our work, and the rights and needs of women who experience domestic abuse, to service providers and policy makers is also part of the role.

 What you will get

-The salary for the role £15.90 ph.
-You will get 42 days annual leave including public holidays.
-There’s a pension contribution and enhanced sickness pay.
+The salary for the role is £14,759.70.
+You will get 42 days annual leave pro-rata inclusive of public holidays.
+There’s a pension contribution, enhanced sickness pay and access to a health care cash plan.
+Full training on the group programme and an extensive induction.
 There will be opportunities for your own learning and development and coaching/mentoring will be available.